8 Reasons Why New OT Grads Should Consider Inpatient Rehab

 If you get hired on for a full time position in an inpatient rehab hospital or unit, you can be sure you’ll get full days five days a week.
 If you get a full time position in home health or geriatric outpatient, it can be much less consistent than that due to fluctuating caseloads.

-5. Seeing Patients’ Progress
+5. You Can Really See Patients’ Progress

 Along with seeing your patients progress quickly, you also really get to know them, since you’re working with them every day for at least an hour over a two week (or more) average length of stay.